-Total cash costs per ounce of gold produced is presented on both a by-product basis (deducting by-product metal revenues from production costs) and co-product basis (before by-product metal revenues).
-Total cash costs per ounce of gold produced on a byproduct basis is calculated by adjusting production costs as recorded in the consolidated statements of income (loss) and comprehensive income (loss) for by-product revenues, unsold concentrate inventory production costs, non-cash reclamation provisions, deferred stripping costs and other adjustments, and then dividing by the number of ounces of gold produced.
+Total cash costs per ounce of gold produced is presented in this MD&A on both a by-product basis (deducting by-product metal revenues from production costs) and co-product basis (before by-product metal revenues).
+Total cash costs per ounce of gold produced on a by-product basis is calculated by adjusting production costs as recorded in the consolidated statements of income and comprehensive income for by-product revenues, unsold concentrate inventory production costs, smelting, refining and marketing charges and other adjustments, and then dividing by the number of ounces of gold produced.
 Total cash costs per ounce of gold produced on a co-product basis is calculated in the same manner as total cash costs per ounce of gold produced on a by-product basis except that no adjustment for by-product metal revenues is made.
 Accordingly, the calculation of total cash costs per ounce of gold produced on a co-product basis does not reflect a reduction in production costs or smelting, refining and marketing charges associated with the production and sale of by-product metals.

-Total cash costs per ounce of gold produced on a by-product basis, representing the weighted average of all of the Company's producing mines, decreased to \$637 in 2014 compared with \$648 in 2013 and \$640 in 2012 (US GAAP basis).
-Total cash costs per ounce of gold produced on a co-product basis decreased to \$721 in 2014 compared with \$806 in 2013 and \$889 in 2012 (US GAAP basis).
+Total cash costs per ounce of gold produced on a by-product basis, representing the weighted average of all of the Company's producing mines, decreased to \$567 in 2015 compared with \$637 in 2014 and \$648 in 2013.
+Total cash costs per ounce of gold produced on a co-product basis decreased to \$626 in 2015 compared with \$721 in 2014 and \$806 in 2013.
+Set out below is an analysis of the change in total cash costs per ounce at each of the Company's mining operations: